 Foster was one of three in-state signees in Nebraska’s 2014 recruiting class.
 He was a dominant two-way player for Coach Ryan Gottula at Lincoln Southeast.
 As a senior, Foster earned first-team All-Nebraska honors from the Omaha World-Herald and first-team Super State accolades from the Lincoln Journal Star, as he helped the Knights to a Class A state playoff appearance.
 Foster was a dominant blocker on offense, while recording 53 tackles and three sacks from his defensive line spot.

 Foster was also a first-team All-Nebraska and first-team Super State pick as a junior when he helped Southeast to a 9-2 record and trip to the Class A quarterfinals.
 Foster earned first-team Super State honors as a sophomore offensive lineman.
 His dominant effort on the offensive line helped Southeast to the Class A state championship and a 12-1 record.

 Foster was rated as the top prospect in the state of Nebraska by Rivals.com, and among the nation’s top 25 guards.
 He only visited Nebraska, but had offers from a number of schools, including Florida, Georgia, Iowa, Iowa State, Missouri, UCLA, Vanderbilt and Wake Forest.

 The son of Jesse and Charlesette Foster, Jerald was born on Sept.
 14, 1995.
-He is a construction management major, and was named to the Nebraska Scholar-Athlete Honor Roll his first two semesters.
-Foster earned a spot on the Brook Berringer and Tom Osborne Citizenship Teams for his community outreach work, which included volunteering with Uplifting Athletes, Make-A-Wish, School is Cool and numerous hospital and school outreach events.
+He is a construction management major, and has been named to the Nebraska Scholar-Athlete Honor Roll each of his first four semesters.
+Foster earned spots on the Brook Berringer and Tom Osborne Citizenship Teams for his community outreach work, which included volunteering with Uplifting Athletes, Make-A-Wish, School is Cool and numerous hospital and school outreach events.